It’s a Good Time to Start a Publishing Business

-Greetings, I’m Dayna.
-Our new publishing company, Koho Pono LLC, opens its doors this month despite tough economic conditions, bookstores closures, cut-throat competition from mega-publishing houses, and dramatic industry upheavals.
+Greetings, I’m Dayna; co-owner of our new publishing company, Koho Pono LLC.
+We opened its doors this month despite tough economic conditions, bookstores closures, cut-throat competition from mega-publishing houses, and dramatic industry upheavals.
 It is a notoriously tough sector but we are excited because innovation can help small publishing companies and booksellers (hey, authors and their audiences, too).

 Times are a’changing and most of the otherÂ publishers are trying toÂ do business the same ol’ way.Â Â Let’s face it, technology is altering the formats & delivery systems of our businesses.
 There areÂ new marketing ideas, new tools for information transfer, newÂ business venuesÂ and there is a whole new pace to our industry.
 Publishers and booksellers alike must adapt to these changes in order to survive.
 The reason we are excited, even though we are (let’s face it) inexperienced at publishing, is because we are experts in change management and innovation.